-The vision of District 45 is to prepare students to successfully navigate a dynamic world.
-Bilingualism, the development of language and literacy skills in both English and a home language, is an academic advantage to equip children to navigate our globally connected society.
-We want D45 English learners to see bilingualism as an asset to their future.
-English learners enter our schools with incredible strengths having come from a home where another language is spoken.
-We want to build on those strengths.
-In D45, we believe language and literacy, embedded in a rigorous and relevant curriculum, will help children fully develop their capacities to read, write, speak, listen, and use language strategically and effectively.
+Our vision is for all students to be responsible, resilient and ready to excel.
+Bilingualism—the development of language and literacy skills in both English and a home language—is viewed as an academic advantage that prepares students to succeed in a globally connected world.
+District 45 encourages English learners to see bilingualism as a strength for their future.
+Students who come from homes where another language is spoken bring valuable assets to our schools.
+The district is committed to building on those strengths.
+Language and literacy, embedded in a rigorous and relevant curriculum, help students fully develop their ability to read, write, speak, listen and use language effectively.

 Lisa Speakman